consilience/laravel-odoo-api-client/README.md

 * Would be nice to split this up into a non-laravel package and then add a separate laravel wrapper for it.
 But collections are just too nice, so this may not happen.
+* Helper methods for some of the Odoo version specific data structures.
+  For example, specifying the list of fields to retrieve for a `read` has new structures introduced for versions 7, 8 and 10.
+  The client class is also going to star getting a bit cumbersome at this point, so moving some of the XML-RPC sepcific stuff (message creation, data conversion) would be best moved to a separate connction class).